-The previous ML and MAP formulations are weighted version of the optimization problem defined by Equation 11 and 12.
-In both cases, the maximization of the conditional probability of the vectorized warped image given the shape, appearance and model parameters leads to the minimization of the data term \mathcal{D} and, in the MAP case, the maximization of the prior probability over the shape and appearance parameters leads to the minimization of the regularization term \mathcal{R} .
+The previous ML and MAP formulations are weighted version of the optimization problem defined by Eqs.
+11 and 12.
+In both cases, the maximization of the conditional probability of the vectorized warped image given the shape, appearance and model parameters leads to the minimization of the data term D and, in the MAP case, the maximization of the prior probability over the shape and appearance parameters leads to the minimization term $\mathcal{R}$ .